Nikelandjelo/blog/_posts/2023-02-05-htb_m_stocker.md

 Setting SUDO permissions with wildcard could lead to potential vulnerabilities, like in this case.

-For the sace of not interfiering with other palyers, I made a folder in `/tmp` and made a JS file in which I pasted a line of JS which spawns a shell.
+For the sake of not interfering with other palyers, I made a folder in `/tmp` and made a JS file in which I pasted a line of JS which spawns a shell.

 ```bash
 $ pwd